Monument unveiled in Georgetown honors historic Myrtle Grove Cemetery

 GEORGETOWN, S.C.
 (WCBD) – Georgetown leaders are ensuring their ancestors are never forgotten.

-“A beautiful day that we can celebrate and commemorate those people who have paved the way for us to be here today,” Lafaye Nelson Moultrie said.
+“A beautiful day that we can celebrate and commemorate those people who have paved the way for us to be here today,” said Lafaye Nelson Moultrie.

 Formerly enslaved African Americans were buried at Myrtle Grove Cemetery until International Paper purchased the land in the 1930s.